 Are you an investor with holdings in the traditional stock and/or crypto market?
 For you, we've built in one-of-a-kind tickers that you can add to your Kubera dashboard to keep a close eye on the performance of your individual stocks and crypto coins.

-Finally, since we don’t think an all-in-one portfolio app for modern investors would be complete without a screen where you can actually see your financial life at a glance, we’ve also created beautiful charts and visual analysis features so you can view and understand everything from your asset performance to your entire net worth.
+Finally, since we don’t think an all-in-one portfolio app for modern investors would be complete without a screen where you can actually see your financial life at a glance, we’ve also created a recap feature so you can view and understand everything from your asset performance to your entire net worth.

 And for financial professionals — or investors who work closely with one — Kubera even has a white-label solution especially suited for the modern advisor and their clients.

 Blockfolio is a well-recognized portfolio app for investors who are mostly interested in tracking their performance in the cryptocurrency market.

 Blockfolio provides deep insights by enabling investors to dive into some interesting specifics about their portfolios, including profit/loss trends, cost basis calculations, price candlestick charts, and plenty more.